-Draw and instant tickets can be validated at Lottery retailers or at the Kansas Lottery office in Topeka.
-They can also be checked in a Check-A-Ticket at Lottery retailer locations in Kansas.
+Draw and instant tickets can be validated using a Ticket Checker or terminal located at any Lottery retailer in Kansas, or at the Kansas Lottery office in Topeka.
+They can also be checked using the Ticket Checker function available in the PlayOn Players Loyalty program mobile app.
 Draw tickets are valid for 365 days from the date of the drawing for which they were purchased.
 Prizes on instant scratch tickets must be claimed within 180 days following the announced end date of a game.
 Players are encouraged to check tickets and cash prizes as soon as possible.
 Prize expiration dates on instant and pull tab games can be found on the instant and pull tab games page.
 Prize expiration dates are also published in the Kansas Lottery's quarterly Lotto News newsletter, available free of charge at Lottery retailers.

 Sign the back of the ticket right away!
 Remember, lottery tickets are bearer instruments, meaning the person who "bears" the ticket can claim it, regardless of who purchased the ticket.
 The Lottery advises players to sign the back of their tickets when they purchase them - even before the drawing or the ticket is played.